BilalHq38/Image_Search_Engine_Using_CNN/Readme.md

 Open your browser and go to:
 http://localhost:5050

-UI Password Protection
+UI Password Protection:
 When the page loads, users are prompted to enter a password.
 Default password: password

 To change it, update this line in the HTML: const CORRECT_PASSWORD = 'password'; // Change this

-Usage Guide
+Usage Guide:
 Searching for Similar Images
 Go to the home page.
 Upload a query image (JPG, PNG, etc.)